 Cats have to scratch for their own mental and physical health.
 Not only is scratching relaxing, but it also helps remove old layers of nails.
-As the cat’s owner (or servant, depending on the pecking order in your home), you can teach your cat to scratch in appropriate places for the sake of your mental and physical health.
+As the cat’s owner–or servant, depending on the pecking order in your home–you can teach your cat to scratch in appropriate places for the sake of your mental and physical health.
 Here are a few tricks.

-If you provide a scratching post as an alternative in her favorite spots, the bad furniture-destroying habit might vanish.
-Scratching posts can be a lot more pleasant for your cat than furniture, so she may naturally gravitate toward the new scratching destinations.
+If you provide a scratching post as an alternative in their favorite spots, the bad furniture-destroying habit might vanish.
+Scratching posts can be a lot more pleasant for your cat than furniture, so they may naturally gravitate toward the new scratching destinations.

 One extra tip: Pay close attention to whether your cat prefers scratching on horizontal or vertical surfaces.
 Then, buy a horizontal or vertical scratching post to match kitty’s preferences.
 This will help make the transition a lot smoother.

-Scratching as Communication
+Scratching As Communication

 Sometimes this will happen in the same spot, such as near the front door where you come home or in a corner where your cat likes to play rough-and-tumble with your other pets.
 If you can pick up on the patterns, you can get a better idea of where to set up new scratching posts.

-Make the Furniture Less Attractive
+Make The Furniture Less Attractive

 Double-sided sticky tape is another option.
-Your cat won’t enjoy scratching as much if she keeps getting her paws stuck!
+Your cat won’t enjoy scratching as much if they keep getting their paws stuck!
 However, this trick won’t work on every cat.
 Some cats are smarter than this deterrent, as seen in the following video:

 Some cats have a strong dislike for citrus scents, so spraying furniture with a lemon or citrus-scented spray might dissuade them.
-Keep in mind CatTime’s tips for helping cats stop negative behavior, and apply some of these ideas to teaching kitty where not to scratch.
+Keep in mind CatTime’s tips for helping cats stop unwanted behavior, and apply some of these ideas to teaching kitty where not to scratch.

-Make the Scratching Post More Attractive
+Make The Scratching Post More Attractive

 For example, crush some catnip between your fingers and rub it on the scratching post.
 Some cats love catnip and this will be enough to draw them in.
-For cats who aren’t big catnip fans, you can try planting treats around the scratching post or petting your cat every time she gets close to it.
+For cats who aren’t big catnip fans, you can try planting treats around the scratching post or petting your cat every time they get close to it.

 Make sure your scratching post isn’t wobbly.
 Cats like sturdy things to scratch on.
 If the post feels like it could tip over any minute, kitty will quickly return to the furniture.

-Cut Down on the Need to Scratch
+Cut Down On The Need To Scratch

 Check out CatTime’s article about choosing between clipping or capping your cat’s nails.
 You’ll need some patience of your own to keep your cat’s nails trimmed, but it can be worthwhile in the long run.